Three Little Chickpeas

 Stovetop method

-Add all of the ingredients to a pot and cook covered for about 20-25 minutes, stirring occasionally.
 The time varies depending on how thick and creamy you like your oats.
-Remove from heat and cool, the oats will thicken more while cooling.
+Remove from heat and cool; the oats will thicken further as they cool.

 Tips

-• For steel-cut oats, I prefer 3 cups of liquid to 1 cup of steel-cut oats.
+• For steel-cut oats, I prefer 2 ¾ cups of liquid to 1 cup of steel-cut oats.
 They are less processed and will need more liquid than rolled oats.
-Recipes are adaptable and if you prefer a thinner porridge, then next time make the recipe add more liquid.
+Recipes are adaptable, and if you prefer a thinner porridge, then next time, make the recipe add more liquid.
 Meanwhile, thin it out with additional milk.

 • You can use non-stick cooking spray at the bottom of your instant pot for the oatmeal to not stick as much.